 PDF/A files are self-contained: all elements (fonts, color profiles etc.) necessary for a flawless, authentic reproduction are included in the PDF/A file.
 A PDF/A document may not contain any references to external content or resources.
 Simple information references like links to web pages are allowed however.

 PDF/A is space saving

-Although PDF/A documents contain more information than images (such as TIFF), the PDF/A files are usually due to the use of efficient compression algorithms.
+Although PDF/A documents contain more information than images (such as TIFF), the PDF/A files are usually smaller due to the use of efficient compression algorithms.

 Optimal security with digital signatures